 Even if modernization isn’t feasible today, it’s wise to start preparing for it strategically.
 That means:

-· Understanding funding options including reserve studies or capital improvement plans
+Evaluate funding options such as reserve studies or capital improvement plans.

 The Elevator Consultants can help you develop a modernization roadmap with defined triggers and timelines, so when the time comes, you’re ready with competitive bids, trusted vendors, and a clear scope of work.